lastorel/pytion/README.md

 # pytion

-Unofficial Python client for official Notion API (for internal integrations only)
+Independent unofficial Python client for the official Notion API (for internal integrations only)

 Supports Notion API version = **"2022-02-22"**

 Works with **Python 3.8+**

+_*does not use notion-client-sdk_

 ## Quick start

-There is no package yet.
-Clone repo.
+`pip install pytion`

-Create new integration and get your Notion API Token at notion.so -> /my-integrations
+Create new integration and get your Notion API Token at notion.so -> [here](https://www.notion.com/my-integrations)

 Invite your new integration 'manager' to your Notion workspace or particular pages.